 Seated Forward Bend stretches your back and legs.
 You sit with your legs in front, feet flexed.
 Inhale and exhale as you reach forward, trying to touch your toes.
 If your legs are tight, use a strap.
 This pose is also very relaxing and can relieve stress.

 Listen to your body when you do these poses.
-If something hurts, stop and maybe use a cushion or block to help.
-Seated Forward Bend poses can make you much more flexible, mindful, and peaceful with time and practice.
+Stop and maybe use a cushion or block to help if something hurts.
+With time and practice, Seated Forward Bend poses can make you much more flexible, mindful, and peaceful.

 Supine Poses